-“Rama’s Eshwaram”, Rameswaram is the temple dedicated to Lord Shiva.
+“Rama’s Eshwaram,” Rameswaram is the temple dedicated to Lord Shiva.
 Also known as Ramanathaswamy Temple (temple of Rama’s Lord), it is located on Pamban Island, in the Ramanathapuram district of Tamil Nadu, India.

-Every bit of this temple is related to the incident of the eminent epic Ramayana, and thus, portraits the perfect example of Shaivism and Vaishnavism unity.
+Every bit of this temple is related to the incident of the eminent epic Ramayana, and thus, it portrays the perfect example of Shaivism and Vaishnavism unity.
 It was Lord Rama who installed the lingam; however, the entire construction of the temple was led down by several rulers over the centuries.
 Mainly the temple houses two lingams known as Ramalingam and Shivalingam.
 Shivalingam is still worshipped as the first to preserve the words of Lord Rama.

 Architecture and Features

 Ramanathaswamy Temple is the finest example of Dravidian architecture.
 The unique features in the construction of the temple seem to be endless.
-The temple is spread over an area of 15 acres, has lofty gopurams, massive walls, and a colossal Nandi.
+The temple is spread over 15 acres and has lofty gopurams, massive walls, and a colossal Nandi.
 The temple compound is located inside high walls and accessed through tall towers known as Gopuras on the sides.

 There are two gopurams, one in the East and one in the West.
 The one in the East is 78 feet high with five tiers.
 The one in the West is 126 feet high, has nine tiers, and is known as raja gopuram.